pmmontanari/_ccds_aux/README.md

 # _ccds_aux
 Tweaks on the Cookiecutter Data Science v2.0 template

+> [!NOTE]
+> I intend to fork the CCDS in the future to apply these changes.
+>
+> For now I manually copy and paste these scripts and run my custom Make recipes.

 ## Philosophy
 CCDS is great, but I wanted to tweak it to my workflow.

-I noticed I was always setting up the project in the same way and applying the same modifications, so I decided to fork the ccds repo.
+I noticed I was always setting up the project in the same way and applying the same modifications.

 As the original CCDS, this version is very opinionated so if you don't like it, stick to the original.
 It does a great job in covering the essentials.